openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ### Dexcom CGM users
 Dexcom CGM users have a few different alternatives to retrieve blood glucose values locally for offline use.
 The options to choose from are:

 1. Android users can use the xDrip+ Android app.
 The details for setting up  offline looping with xDripAPS are described in the section below.
 The naming can be confusing.
-XDrip+ - maintained by jamoham - is the app being actively developed.
+XDrip+ (maintained by @jamorham) is the app being actively developed.
 While Google may lead you to several older versions of the XDrip/XDrip+ Android app, you can always get the latest version here:
    * xDrip+: [https://github.com/NightscoutFoundation/xDrip](https://github.com/NightscoutFoundation/xDrip)
    * There is no direct iOS version of XDrip+. iOSxdripreader is a different app with a different set of features.